 The programme aims to address the current fragmentation of the UK data infrastructure by working in partnership with stakeholders from across the four nations to organise health data on an unprecedented scale.
-NCS datasets are available to access via the Health Data Research Innovation Gateway.
+NCS datasets are available to request access to via the Health Data Research Innovation Gateway.

 The Data and Connectivity programme works to make vital data available to accelerate research on COVID-19.
 It is led by HDR UK in partnership with the Office for National Statistics.